-Rujuta Bhatt is a Pediatric Neurologist specializing in general pediatric neurology, autism, and related neurodevelopmental disorders.
+Rujuta Bhatt Wilson is a Pediatric Neurologist specializing in behavioral neurology, with specific focus on autism spectrum disorders, and related neurodevelopmental disorders.
+She is an Assistant Professor in Pediatric Neurology and Psychiatry.
+She is also a faculty member in the UCLA Center for Autism Research and Treatment (CART) general pediatric neurology, autism, and related neurodevelopmental disorders.
 She is a Clinical Instructor in Pediatrics and Pediatric Neurology at UCLA Mattel Children’s Hospital and also a Behavioral Child Neurology Fellow working with Dr. Shafali Jeste within the UCLA Center for Autism Research and Treatment (CART) and the Jeste Lab.
-After completing a combined BA/MD program at The George Washington University School of Medicine and Health Sciences, Dr. Bhatt completed residency in pediatrics and child neurology at UCLA Mattel Children's Hospital.
+After completing a combined BA/MD program at The George Washington University School of Medicine and Health Sciences, Dr. Wilson completed residency in pediatrics and child neurology at UCLA Mattel Children's Hospital.
 Her interest and research in neurodevelopmental disabilities and neurogenetics began in medical school.
-Dr. Bhatt was awarded a grant from The Child Neurology Foundation and the recipient of the W.T.
+Dr. Wilson was awarded a grant from The Child Neurology Foundation and the recipient of the W.T.
 Gill Summer Research Fellowship to study brain malformations and cognitive profiles of patients with Neurofibromatosis Type 1 (NF1).
 Dr. Bhatt also gained clinical expertise with this population by working in the NF1 Multidisciplinary Clinic at Children’s National Medical Center.

 Meeryo Choe, MD